Property insight by real-estate-guy.com

 All flats applicants cannot own private residential property, house, building or land locally or overseas.

-They can only submit the application after 30 months of the disposal of their private residential property, house, building.
+They can only submit the application after 30 months of the disposal of their private residential property, house, and building.

 From the below charts, you will be able to calculate how much EHG will you be granted.